 According to the American Pregnancy Association, cervical mucus is “a fluid secreted by the cervix, the production of which is stimulated by the hormone estrogen.”

-In the days leading up to ovulation, hormonal changes in your body change your cervical mucus.
-To find your most fertile days, you’re looking for what is often called “egg white cervical mucus” or “EWCM.”
-Sounds fun, yes?
+During your most fertile days, you’ll experience what is often called “egg white cervical mucus” or “EWCM.”

 According to the American Pregnancy Association, eggwhite cervical mucus “is clear and stretchy, similar to the consistency of egg whites, and is the perfect protective medium for sperm in terms of texture and pH.”